 Content of the literature the Library acquires and formally indexes in the domains of educational research, educational science and media education is fully indexed by the Information Center for Education (keywords, abstracts).
 References are integrated into the databases German Education Index and Informationssystem Medienpädagogik.

 More than 1,200 school tests, tests for giftedness and tests for the assessment of development are collected in the test library.
-Large part of this collection dates back to before 1995.
+Large parts of this collection date back to before 1995.
 Tests can only be inspected on site at the Library, subject to certified and justified research interest.

 Index of newspaper articles on education.